MoscaDotTo/Winapp2/winapp2ool/Readme.md

 * `-r`: Uses "Removed Entries.ini" as the merge file name
 * `-c`: Uses "custom.ini" as the merge file name
 * `-w`: Uses "winapp3.ini" as the merge file name
+* `-a`: Uses "archived entries.ini" as the merge file name
 * `-3f`,`-3d`: Overrides the default save path for the merged file
 * `-mm`: Switches the Merge Mode from Add&Replace to Add&Remove